explosion/spaCy/website/docs/api/data-formats.md

 <Infobox variant="warning">

-The `@` notation lets you refer to function names registered in the [function registry](/api/top-level#registry).
+The `@` syntax lets you refer to function names registered in the [function registry](/api/top-level#registry).
 For example, `@architectures = "spacy.HashEmbedCNN.v1"` refers to a registered function of the name `"spacy.HashEmbedCNN.v1"` and all other values defined in its block